 The Adviser also serves as investment adviser to Flat Rock Core Income Fund and Flat Rock Opportunity Fund, both of which are closed-end investment companies that operate as interval funds that have investment objectives and strategies that overlap in certain respects with the Fund's investment objective and strategy.
-Specifically, Flat Rock Core Income Fund invests primarily in senior secured loans of U.S. middle-market companies but may also invest in the junior debt tranches of CLOs as well as in BDCs or other investment vehicles that provide exposure to Senior Loans.
+Specifically, Flat Rock Core Income Fund invests primarily in senior secured loans of U.S. middle-market companies but may also invest in the junior debt and equity tranches of CLOs as well as in BDCs or other investment vehicles that provide exposure to Senior Loans.
 Flat Rock Opportunity Fund invests primarily in CLO equity, but may also invest in the junior debt tranches of CLOs.
 To the extent that we compete with Flat Rock Core Income Fund, Flat Rock Opportunity Fund, or other entities managed by the Adviser or any of its affiliates for a particular investment opportunity, the Adviser will allocate investment opportunities across the entities for which such opportunities are appropriate, consistent with (1) its internal conflict-resolution and allocation policies and (2) the requirements of the Advisers Act.
-The Adviser's allocation policies are intended to ensure that we may generally share equitably with other investment funds managed by the Adviser of the same issuer which may be suitable for us and such other investment funds.
+The Adviser's allocation policies are intended to ensure that we may generally share equitably with other investment funds managed by the Adviser or its affiliates in investment opportunities, particularly those involving a security with limited supply or involving differing classes of securities of the same issuer which may be suitable for us and such other investment funds.